HeliasEurodyn/liquibase-maven-plugin/README.md

 driver=com.mysql.cj.jdbc.Driver
 ```

-Navigate to pom.xml and on line 67 define the path & the name that your generated changelog file will have.
+Navigate to pom.xml and on line 67 define the path & the name that your generated changelog file will save.
 ```sh
 <diffChangeLogFile>src/main/resources/db/changelog/db.changelog-diff.xml</diffChangeLogFile>
 ```